The Canada Federal Skilled Trades Program (FSTP)

 Education Requirements

-While there is no specific education requirement for the FSTP, educational qualifications greatly impact your CRS score and can make the difference between receiving your ITA at the next draw and not.
+While there is no specific education requirement for the FSTP, educational qualifications significantly impact your CRS score.
+They can make the difference between receiving your ITA at the next draw.
 There are two ways to prove your qualifications are legitimate.
 They are as follows:

-- If you have studied or gone to school in Canada, you can present your Canadian qualification, such as a diploma, degree or certification.
+- If you have studied or attended school in Canada, you can present your Canadian qualifications, such as a diploma, degree, or certification.

-- If you have studied overseas, you will have to get an Educational Credential Assessment (ECA) from a designated organization, showing that your qualifications are equal to a Canadian qualification.
+- If you have studied overseas, you must get an Educational Credential Assessment (ECA) from a designated organization, showing that your qualifications are equal to a Canadian qualification.

 Work Experience Requirements

 To be eligible for the FSTP, you must work in one of the trades specified by the Canadian government under the NOC.
-The NOC skill level for these jobs is level B. The trades are grouped as follows:
+The NOC TEER level for these jobs is 2 or 3.
+The trades are as follows:

 Profession Group | NOC Group Number |